Having a house built can be a daunting task for first home owner / builders, common complaints I hear include hidden costs and ‘tricky’ builders.

 Adelaide’s eastern, northern and southern suburbs soils generally have a very high content of clay that swells when wet and shrinks when dry (basically on a seasonal basis), creating movement that require engineers to design stronger footings to reduce excessive flex and movement.
 This is commonly witnessed in older houses as cracks in walls and slabs or doors ‘sticking’ in frames among other issues.

 For an engineer to design a suitable footing the site soil must be tested and classified, from this the engineer will design a footing with either deeper beams, thicker beams, piers, stronger grade concrete, more reinforcement, thicker slab or a combination of all.
+If you are considering getting vinyl sheds for the future garden, it is advised to plan for this at this stage too, to ensure its longevity.

 The cost of the extra materials and labour for this can commonly be up to $30,000 extra over a baseline slab and footing system and sometimes higher for highly reactive soils with trees nearby.
 This is the number one complaint I hear from people building their first new home, and whilst I can sympathise with them I feel the average home builder has no other option than to follow this marketing system to ensure prospective home builders are ‘comparing apple to apples’.
+Most people also try to carry out some of the work themselves, if this sounds familiar Click for additonal details of the best tools for projects like this.

 Another common complaint I hear relates to site preparation: blocks for sale are ever more decreasing in size and width with most house designs allowing for a maximum of 900 mm each side of the house to the boundary.
 In order to construct a house on such a tight block, retaining walls are often required and hand carting of construction materials can become another potential surprise cost.

 People are often surprised to find stormwater disposal from the downpipes to the street is excluded, as is the perimeter paving, driveway, landscaping and fencing.
 Moving inside all floor finishes (excepting wet area tiles), window furnishing and light fittings are builder excluded items that need budget allowances over and above the builder’s list price.
+If you’re looking for a premium selection of window awnings, take a look at Sheerview Window Furnishings Awnings.

 Finishes such as joinery, door hardware, tapware, and bathroom fittings are often upgraded in display homes with the builder’s standard products that are included in the house list price often very basic.